MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Principle
 ---------

-As described above, an :ref:`image drawer <section_buffered_image_drawer_custom_format>` allows to draw the images whose format is *custom*.
+As described above, an :ref:`image drawer <section_buffered_image_drawer_custom_format>` allows drawing the images whose format is *custom*.
-The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage the notion of drawers: it does not *support* the custom formats, but it allows to add some additional drawers.
+The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage the notion of drawers: it does not *support* the custom formats but allows adding some additional drawers.

 This support uses several weak functions and tables to redirect the image drawings.
-When this support is not used (when the VEE Port does not need to support *custom* images), this support can be removed to reduce the footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime functions calls).
+When this support is not used (when the VEE Port does not need to support *custom* images), this support can be removed to reduce the footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime function calls).

 .. _section_buffered_image_drawer_standard: